Hacks4Snacks/c-programs/README.md

-# simpleCPrograms
+# C Programs
-A collection of simple programs written in C.
+A collection of C programs that are either not meaningful or complex enough to warrant an independent repository.

 ## Socket Programming